saastechacademy/foundation/udm/intermediate/activity-design-cdp.md

 You are part of a team developing CDP.
 You are assigned three tasks.
 1. Design Customer data model.
 2. Prepare mapping for Customer model on Shopify with your Customer model.
-3. Write pseudo code for parsing Shopify API response and then storing it in UDM/OFBiz model
+3. Write pseudo code for parsing Shopify API response and then storing it in UDM/OFBiz model.
+4. Test your pseudo code for all the sample JSON provided in `shopify-samples/customers-json` folder

 References:
 https://shopify.dev/docs/api/admin-rest/2024-01/resources/customer